CoreySaint/DataGuide/README.md

   Takes a file containing a dataguide and converts it back into dataguide object with nodes.
 The doc variable is the document being converted and requires it to be saved as a variable prior to loading.

+    with open("filename.txt", r) as f:
+      doc = json.load(f)
+    dataguide.from_dict(doc)

 dataguide.load(filename):

   Can take a specific files path as input and from it convert it into a dataguide with accurate nodes.

+    dataguide.load("text.txt")

 dataguide.core():

+  Returns a list of all core keys and their value counts.
+A core key is one that appears in every document.

+    dataguide_core = dataguide.core()

 dataguide.card(path=None):

+  Returns a single counter dictionary containing the total variable type counts for an entire path or dataguide.
+  If no path is specified, will return for total dataguide.

+    dataguide_card = dataguide.card()

 dataguide.union(other):